ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 Pages are defined as a set of layouts to be displayed together on the screen.
 Usually a layout is used to display a certain type of information, for instance, the speed or the time.
 Depending on the application and on user settings different layouts can be displayed in a page.
-The page commands allow saving user settings in board and to retrieve them for the application.
+The page commands allow saving user settings in device and to retrieve them for the application.

 ## Credit
 The ActiveLook® technology is developed by [MICROOLED](http://www.microoled.net)

-This documentation supports the ActiveLook Firmware version *3.6.3.b*
+This documentation supports the ActiveLook Firmware version *3.7.1b*

 ## Support
 Reach out to the ActiveLook® team at one of the following places: